dsohk/rancher-devsecops-workshop/docs/part-3.md

 #### Sonarqube

+Enable `Environment variables` checkbox

-In the Sonarqube section, enter the following.
+In the Sonarqube installations click on `Add SonarQube` section, enter the following.

 * Name: `My SonarQube`
 * Server URL: (Your SonarQube URL)